LKremer/scbs/README.md

 ```

 ## [Tutorial](docs/tutorial.md) of a typical `scbs` run
-A tutorial can be found [here](docs/tutorial.md).
+A tutorial / demo can be found [here](docs/tutorial.md).
 This gives instructions on how to use `scbs` on a small example data set which we provide.

 Also make sure to read the help by typing `scbs --help` or by checking [this page](docs/commands.md).